neurallayer/fos/docs/source/introduction.rst

 - epoch: running once through the provided dataset.
 Typically running once through the iterator provided by the PyTorch Dataloader, but can also iterate once over a simple Python list object for example.

-- predictor: the model that you want to train and is wrapped in the SuperModel.
+- predictor: the model that you want to train and is wrapped in the Supervisor.

 - supermodel: short for supervised model and an subclass nn.Modue that adds a loss function to the predictor and performs a backward pass.